Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Method

 In the case of the classification task, we run calculations for the whole gamut of model parameters for chains of $50$ spins, covering values of $\alpha$ from $0$ to $6$ with a step size $\delta\alpha = 0.4$, thus creating a reference for the ground truth of the model in all its complexity.
 We also explore values of $J/h$ from $-5$ to $10$, with $\delta \pqty*{J/h} = 0.375$, which is likewise enough to sample all the magnetic phases of the system.

 To perform the training of the classifier architecture, we use only states with $\alpha \in \Bqty*{0, 3.2, 6}$.
-We augment the training set, increasing the number of its elements by a factor of five, through a subsampling aggregation scheme where in each iteration we choose a member of the original training set, draw a uniform random integer between $1$ and $1024$ and then sample a random subset with that cardinal.
+We augment the original training set, $T$, increasing the number of its elements by a factor of five, through the following subsampling aggregation scheme:

+\begin{enumerate} \item At each iteration, we draw a random element $t\in T$, and a uniform random integer $c\in\bqty*{1, 1024}$. \item We extract a random subsample of $c$ elements from the input part of $t$. \item We add that subsample, along with the output part of $t$, to the new training set. \end{enumerate}

+This procedure not only enlarges, but also enriches the set with elements of different cardinality, whose correct treatment is one of the key features we are trying to promote in our models.
 This same technique is applied to the validation and test sets.
 The learning process is driven by an Adam optimizer with a fixed value of $5\times 10^{-5}$ for the learning rate and had a total duration of $500$ epochs.

 Regarding the regression targets, we define the generalized magnetization as